CABLE-LSM/CABLE/documentation/docs/developer_guide/coding_standards.md

 Detrimental to any software is the lack of meaningful and/or outdated comments.
 Liberal inline commenting is expected, as well as use of Markdown for FORD generated documentation.
 See [cable_roughness.F90](https://github.com/CABLE-LSM/CABLE/blob/main/src/science/roughness/cable_roughness.F90) for an example, which is then rendered [here](https://cable.readthedocs.io/en/latest/api/module/cable_roughness_module.html)

-### 3. Avoid WHERE loops
+### 3. Do not use WHERE loops

-`WHERE` loops are sometimes used in stead of `DO` loops with an `IF`.
-In some circumstances, this may improve readability and is easier to write.
-However, they are difficult to debug, hamper portability and are therefore discouraged.
+`WHERE` loops are sometimes used instead of `DO` loops with an `IF`.
+Although they might be easier to write and may improve readability, `WHERE` loops are difficult to debug and hamper portability.
+They are therefore discouraged.
-Moreover it will not pass JULES coding standards.

 ### 4. Variable names